Yubico/yubikit-ios/README.md

 The library supports NFC-enabled YubiKeys and provides the APIs to request an OTP (Yubico OTP or HOTP) from the NFC YubiKeys using a NFC-enabled iOS device.
 The library provides also a built-in QR Code reader which can be used as an alternative enrolment mechanism for iOS devices which don't support NFC reading.

-Starting from version 2.0.0, YubiKit adds support for YubiKeys with lightning connector, such as the YubiKey 5Ci, a security key design by Yubico for iOS devices.
+Starting from version 2.0.0, YubiKit adds support for the YubiKey 5Ci, a security key design by Yubico for iOS devices.

 The library is provided with a demo application which shows a complete example of how to integrate and use all the features of the library in an iOS project.